 - c.
-The project site is located within a quarter mile of an existing or proposed school.
-The closest school to the project site is West Wind Elementary School, located at 44044 36th Street West.
-This is approximately 0.2 miles southeast of the project site.
+The project site is located within one-quarter mile of the existing or proposed school.
+Endeavor Middle School is located 0.25 miles west of the project site.
+West Wind Elementary School and Nancy Cory Elementary School are located approximately 0.6 miles northeast and southeast of the project site, respectively.
 However, the proposed project would not emit hazardous emissions or handle hazardous/acutely hazardous materials, substances, or waste.
 Therefore, no impacts would occur. - d.
-A Phase I Environmental Site Assessment was prepared for the project site by Partner Engineering and Science, Inc. The results of the study are documented in a report entitled "Phase I Environmental Site Assessment Report, TTM 83571, 40th Street West and Avenue J-10, Lancaster, California, 93534" and dated October 8, 2021.
+A Phase I Environmental Site Assessment was prepared for the proposed project by Partner Engineering and Science, Inc. The results of the study are documented in a report entitled "Phase I Environmental Site Assessment Report TTM 83573, 40th Street West and Avenue K, Lancaster, California, 93534", dated October 8, 2021.

-A survey of the project site was conducted on October 1, 2021 to determine the presence of any recognized environmental concerns.
-No hazardous material/waste were observed at the subject site.
-No evidence of environmental concerns, including hazardous material disposal, sewage, discharge, wells, septic systems, underground or above ground (UST/AST) storage tanks, or stressed vegetation, was observed on the subject site.
+As part of the environmental site assessment, a site visit was conducted on October 1, 2021.
+No hazardous materials/waste were observed at the subject site.
+No evidence of environmental concerns, including hazardous material disposal, sewage discharge, wells, septic systems, underground or above ground (UST/AST) storage tanks, or stressed vegetation, was observed on the project site.
+However, it was noted that the project site was previously utilized for agricultural production, and it is possible that agricultural chemicals such as pesticides/herbicides remain in the soil.
+As such, a mitigation measure has been identified requiring the testing of the soil for agricultural chemicals and remediation of the soil in accordance with State and federal regulations, if necessary.
+With implementation of the identified mitigation measure, impacts would be less than significant.